runlikeforrestgump/emacs/README.md

 ## Invoking Commands by Name

 It's very easy to invoke a command by name.
 Just type <code>M-x</code>, followed by the command name, followed by <code>&lt;RET&gt;</code>.
+By convention, a command name consists of one or more words, separated by hyphens.

 If you invoke a command by name that could also have been invoked by a key sequence, then Emacs will use the echo area to tell you what key sequence you can use next time you want to invoke the command.
 If the message disappears too quickly, you can type <code>C-h e</code> to view a log of the echo area messages.

 For commands that you don't use often, it's probably easier to remember the command by name rather than by key.

-Not all commands are bound to keys.
+Also, not all commands are bound to keys.

-By convention, a command name consists of one or more words, separated by hyphens.

 ## Key Conflicts